IQSS/dataverse/scripts/api/readme.md

 	DELETE http://$SERVER/api/groups/ip/$groupIdtf

 Deletes the group specified by `$groupIdtf`. `$groupIdtf` can either be the group id in the database (in case it is numeric), or the group alias.
+Note that a group can be deleted only if there are no roles assigned to it.

 ### Admin (`/s/XXX`)
 This is a "secure" part of the api, dealing with setup.
 Future releases will only allow accessing this from a whilelisted IP address, or localhost.